 Job Title: Yahoo! account manager, global sales

 Campus Involvement: Michigan Daily business staff, Theta Chi Fraternity (social chair)

 Carla Rapoport (’74 History)

-Job Title: Managing Editor, Telecommunications & IT at Economist Intelligence Unit, The Economist; Director, Industry Briefing
+Job Title: Managing editor, telecommunications and IT at Economist Intelligence Unit, The Economist; director, Industry Briefing

 Julie Neenan Souza (’95 English)

 “The College Connections program demonstrates the University of Michigan’s commitment to its former and future students.
 By identifying what is meaningful about alumni experiences during and post college, LSA can continue to build on and create practices that reinforce the loyalty and passion that alumni feel towards the school, delivering on the commitment to be ‘leaders and best.’”